Net Zero Commitment

-As part of our Aberdeen 2040 strategy, net-zero features as one of four high-level commitments linked to environmental sustainability, with a target to achieve net-zero before 2040.
+As part of our Aberdeen 2040 strategy, Net Zero features as one of four high-level commitments linked to environmental sustainability, with a target to achieve net-zero before 2040.
+To support that high-level commitment, we have developed a comprehensive Net Zero Strategy (available here in December 2024) that articulates our baseline assumptions, details a series of emissions decarbonisation pathways, and establishes associated interim and long-term targets consistent with the Science Based Targets initiative (SBTi).

-In order to report our emissions data more publicly, the University has developed an interactive Sustainability Dashboard that provides current and historic data on emissions across all three scopes, including energy, water, waste, business travel and more.
+In order to report our emissions data more publicly, the University has developed an interactive Sustainability Dashboard that provides current and historic data across all three emissions Scopes, in areas including energy, water, waste, business travel and many more.

 The dashboard is openly available for staff, students, or the public to review.
 Several of the sheets can be interrogated e.g. to review campus or building specific data.
 In-year data is uploaded in batches as it becomes available.